 Muggia is an Italian port-town in the region of Friuli Venezia Giulia.
-Overlooking the Bay of Muggia, Muggia is literally devoid of tourists.
-This charming town is such a local experience if you ever visit Friuli Venezia.
+Overlooking the Bay of Muggia, it is the last of the Istrian towns.
+Muggia is extremely picturesque and almost devoid of tourists!

-Muggia’s architecture is highly influenced by the Venetians.
-Its Piazza- Macroni boasts a statue of a winged lion which is a symbol of Venice since centuries.
-The piazza has a Duomo that is dedicated to Saint John and Paul.
+- Admire Muggia’s architecture which is highly influenced by the Venetians.
+In Piazza Macroni is a statue of a winged lion that is a symbol of Venice since centuries.
+The piazza also houses the main church or Duomo dedicated to Saint John and Paul.

 How to reach: